AnglerChan/fuck-baidu/README.md

-# 2025 Pattern Recognition Cross-School Course Competition: Multi-Modal Object Classification
+# Multi-Modal Object Classification
-This is the official repository for the 2025 Pattern Recognition Cross-School Course Competition: Multi-Modal Classification.
+This is the official repository for the Multi-Modal Classification.

 This challenge focuses on Object Classification utilizing multi-modal data source including RGB, depth, and infrared images.
 You can visit the official website for more details.

 # Dataset
-In this track, we provide a dataset named MMOC (Multi-Modal Object Classification), which comprises 3,000 multi-modal image pairs (2000 for training and 1000 for testing) across 13 classes.
+In this track, we provide a dataset named MMC (Multi-Modal Object Classification), which comprises 3,000 multi-modal image pairs (2000 for training and 1000 for testing) across 13 classes.

 ## Example
 | Depth | Thermal-IR | RGB |